chrisly42/cajon-plugin/README.md

   Specifically, uses of ```matches()```, ```compareToIgnoreCase()```, ```indexOf()```, and ```trim()```.

 #### V1.5 (24-Sep-19)
-- Fix for AssertThatCollectionOrMap inspection sometimes causing an index out of bounds exception.
+- Fix for AssertThatCollectionOrMap inspection sometimes causing an index out-of-bounds exception.
 - AssertThatGuavaOptional inspections will now avoid conversions from ```.get()``` to ```.contains()``` for array types (currently not correctly supported by ```contains()``` in AssertJ-Guava).
-- Added an settings option for AssertThatCollectionOrMap inspection respecting the degenerated case of maps with ```null``` values.
+- Added a settings option for AssertThatCollectionOrMap inspection respecting the degenerated case of maps with ```null``` values.
   It is now possible to change the behavior for ```map.get(key) == null```, so it can offer either ```.doesNotContainKey()``` (default) or ```.containsEntry(key, null)```, or even both.
 - Fixes to AssertThatSize inspection after extending it for Maps in previous release as not all